seanluyk/audio101/activities.md

 ## 1. Basic Audio Editing Using Audacity
 ### 1.1 Clean up and segment your recordings
-- Remove the advertisements at the beginning and end of each program and copy to a new track.
+- Remove the advertisements, program introduction, music, etc. at the beginning and end of each program and copy to a new track.
 Add a descriptive label
 - Remove the opening sound effects of each program and copy to a new track.
 Add a descriptive label
 - Remove silence at the beginning and end of each track (hint: zoom is your best friend!)
 -